CraftsmantechDoc/product-docs/docs/Editor/Screen Orientation & Resolution Simulation.md

+# Screen Orientation & Resolution Simulation

 **Reading this chapter takes about 10 minutes.**

 This chapter introduces the following editor features:

-1. Resolution Simulation
+1. Resolution simulation

-2. Screen Orientation
+2. Screen orientation

-# Resolution Simulation
+## Resolution Simulation

 Developers can use the resolution simulation function to test the game effect under different resolutions in the editing state and test run state.

-## Where To Find It
+### Where To Find It

 Find this button on the top-right corner of the Editor toolbar.

 ![img](https://arkimg-qn.ark.online/1701057023405-15.png)

-## Panel Description
+### Panel Description

 ![img](https://arkimg-qn.ark.online/1701057023403-1.png)